duyhieubui/Embedded-System-Design-Flow-on-MicroBlaze/lab1.md

 After completing this lab, you will be able to:

-*   Create an XPS project by using the Base System Builder (BSB)
+*   Create a Vivado project by using the IP Integrator
 *   Create a simple hardware design by using Xilinx AXI4 interface based IP cores available in the Embedded Development Kit

 ## Steps

 ### Create a Vivado project

-1. Open Vivado by selecting **Start > All Programs > Xilinx Design Tools > Vivado 2018.2 > Vivado 2018.2**
+1. Open Vivado by selecting **Start > All Programs > Xilinx Design Tools > Vivado 2019.1 > Vivado 2019.1**
 2. Click **Create New Project** to start the wizard.
 You will see the Create a New Vivado Project dialog box.
 Click Next.
 1. Click the Browse button of the Project Location field of the New Project and browse to **{labs}**, and click Select.
 1. Enter **lab1** in the Project Name field.
 Make sure that the Create Project Subdirectory box is checked.
 Click Next.
 1. In the Project Type form select **RTL Project**, and click Next
-1. In the Add Sources form, select Verilog as the Target language and **Mixed** as the Simulator language, and click Next
+1. In the Add Sources form, select **VHDL** as the Target language and **Mixed** as the Simulator language, and click Next
 1. Click Next one more time to skip Add Constraints
-1. In the Default Part window, select the Boards tab, and depending on the board you are using, (if you can't find the board you are looking for, refer to [README.md](https://github.com/wady100/Embedded-System-Design-Flow-on-MicroBlaze/blob/master/README.md) for setup) and click Next.
+1. In the Default Part window, select the Boards tab, and select **Arty A7-100**.
 2. Check the Project Summary (should be similar to what you see below) and click Finish to create an empty Vivado project.

     <p align="center">